NIP-17: Private Direct Messages

 Message Structure

-- Uses NIP-44 encryption for the content
+- Uses NIP-44 encryption for the payloads inside the wrapping flow

 - Relays cannot see the sender (hidden by gift wrap’s disposable keypair)